MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 > [!IMPORTANT]
 > You must install the SharePoint Workflow Manager Client on each server in the SharePoint farm before you run the pairing cmdlet.

-u**To configure SharePoint Workflow Manager on a server that is NOT part of the SharePoint Server farm and on which communication takes place by using HTTPS**
+**To configure SharePoint Workflow Manager on a server that is NOT part of the SharePoint Server farm and on which communication takes place by using HTTPS**

 1. Determine whether you need to install SharePoint Workflow Manager certificates in SharePoint 2013.